This isn't the first time new technologies have threatened to disrupt the job market.

 Historically, tech advancements have taken and transformed physical tasks, such as those performed on assembly lines and factory floors.
 But artificial intelligence (AI), with its ability to mimic human intelligence, will target a different segment of the American workforce: tech work and white-collar jobs.

 The good news is the widespread adoption of AI isn’t all about job losses.
 Quite the contrary — many industries stand to see significant job growth, increased productivity, improved accuracy, and accelerated innovation with the rise of AI.
-Ahead, we explore what businesses might AI impact over the next decade, along with 14 use case examples of AI adoption by industry:
+Here are a few of the ways AI will impact the workforce:

 Healthcare

-Healthcare is one of the industries affected by AI the most, driving rapid pharmaceutical advancements and vastly improving the quality of care.
-One of the most valuable applications of artificial intelligence adoption in the medical field is computer vision capabilities: AI algorithms can analyze medical images — such as X-rays, CT scans, MRIs, and mammograms — to detect tumors and cancerous growths earlier and with greater precision than human doctors, helping save lives.
+One of the most valuable applications of AI in healthcare is computer vision capabilities: AI algorithms can analyze medical images — such as X-rays, CT scans, MRIs, and mammograms — to detect tumors and cancerous growths earlier and with greater precision than human doctors, helping save lives.
 And because AI is better than humans at handling large amounts of data, AI tools can analyze a patient's medical history, genetic information, and lifestyle data to develop ultra-personalized treatment plans.

 Finance